Nourhan-Sayed/EEG_Classification/README.md

 #### 4- Results
-The Model Showed Precision of  & Accuracy of
+The SVC Model Showed an accuracy of 28.9% compared to Gasparini et al accuracy of 26.2% The Random forest showed an accuracy of 24.7% the XGBoost showed an accuracy of 27.6% compared to Gasparini et al accuracy of 27.9%